sddevelopment-be/penguin-pragmatic-patterns/src/4_Software_development/Practices/give-it-a-name.md

 - Poorly understood code leads to **lazy changes**, or introduction of **bugs** (aka.
 Code rot, Broken windows)
 - The original author of the code is unlikely to be available to explain their intent
 - Holding on to significant mental context makes **interruptions**, or context switches, more expensive
-- As humans we **understand text more easily** if we are given sufficient context, and understand most of the words that are used in the fragment.
+- As humans, we **understand text more easily** if we are given sufficient context, and understand most of the words that are used in the fragment.

 ### Solution